chriscarrollsmith/chriscarrollsmith.github.io/README.md

 - Change the 'homepage' attribute in `package.json` to 'https://{YOUR-GITHUB-USERNAME}.github.io'.

-- Edit the JSON files, images, and documents in the public folder to customize the site content.
+- Edit the JSON files, images, and documents in the public folder to customize site appearance.

 - Edit the `meta` tags in `index.html` in the root folder.